maikeulb/MagnumPhotos/README.md

 Go to http://localhost:5000 and visit one of the above endpoints (or /swagger)
 ```

-Otherwise you will need the .NET Core 2.0 SDK.
+Alternatively, you will need the .NET Core 2.0 SDK.
 If you have the SDK installed,
 then open `appsettings.json` and point the connection string to your server,
 then run:
 ```